espriggs/autumncast-modeling/README.md

 ### Prerequisites
-To create a conda environment with all of the necessary packages do:
+To create a conda environment with all of the necessary packages run:

 ```
 conda env create --file autumncast-model.yml